EthanDann/SOC-Automation-Project/README.md

              sudo apt update
              sudo apt install elasticsearch
             ```
-          * ***OPTIONAL ELASTICSEARCH***
-            * Do this if you're getting errors when trying to log in using the default credentials
-            * Create a jvm.options file under /etc/elasticsearch/jvm.options.d and paste the following configurations in that file, this tells it to allocate 2gb of memory for Java rather than 4gb
-              * Dlog4j2.formatMsgNoLookups=true
-              * Xms2g
-              * Xmx2g
-            * Once created, restart ElasticSearch service
          * Install TheHive
             ```bash
              wget -O- https://archives.strangebee.com/keys/strangebee.gpg | sudo gpg --dearmor -o /usr/share/keyrings/strangebee-archive-keyring.gpg